Professor of Economics and Political Science

 Shell Fellow of Economic Transformation

-I am an Associate Professor of Economics and Political Science at INSEAD.
+I am a Professor of Economics and Political Science at INSEAD.
 I have a Ph.D. in Economics from New York University, a Masters in Economics from the Delhi School of Economics, and a Bachelors degree in Economics from Presidency College, Calcutta.

 My work lies at the intersection of international trade, economic development and politics.
 I have looked at the importance of partisan concerns (the political ideology of parties in power) and majoritarian concerns (the inequality in asset distribution) for trade policies; the importance of the WTO for trade; how corruption acts as an impediment to trade.
-His second stream of research, that has a developmental focus, examines the links between governance, political instability, trade and development.
+My second stream of research, that has a developmental focus, examines the links between governance, political instability, trade and development.
 Currently, I am working on a project on technology and incentives in microfinance in Sri Lanka.
 A third stream of research examines the role played by international trade and technological change in accelerating the wage gap between skilled and unskilled workers.

 I have taught microeconomics, economic development, international trade and finance, and international business to undergraduates, MBAs, EMBAs, and Ph.D.s since 1994.
 I also teach multiple modules (economic growth; natural resource curse; FDI policy; game theory; financial crisis) to executive audiences in Europe, Asia and the Middle East.
 I direct one program for the Economic Development Board of Singapore, one for the Ministry of Trade and Industry, Singapore called Firefly, and one programme for SKF.
 I also co-direct one of the flagship open enrollment programs at INSEAD targeted at senior executives called Asian International Executive Programme.
 I won the Best Teacher Award for the MBA core class 8 times in the last 10 years.